PowerShell/DscResources/CONTRIBUTING.md

 The [MetaFixers](https://github.com/PowerShell/DscResource.Tests/blob/master/MetaFixers.psm1) module also in [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests) contains a few fix-helper methods such as a function to convert all tab indentations to 4 spaces and a function to fix file encodings.

 ### Fix Merge Conflicts
-If you have merge conflicts, please use git rebasing to fix them instead of git merging.
+If you have merge conflicts, please use Git rebasing to fix them instead of Git merging.
-An introduction to git rebasing is available in the [getting started with GitHub](GettingStartedWithGitHub.md) instructions.
+An introduction to Git rebasing is available in the [getting started with GitHub](GettingStartedWithGitHub.md) instructions.

 ### Get your Code Reviewed
 Anyone other than you can *review* your code, but only maintainers can *merge* your code.